-Changed in version 4.5: Glossaries are now regular translation components and you can use all Weblate features on them - commenting, storing in a Git repository, or adding explanations.
+Changed in version 4.5: Glossaries are now regular translation components and you can use all Weblate features on them - commenting, storing in a remote repository, or adding explanations.

 Use any component as a glossary by turning on Use as a glossary.
+You can create multiple glossaries for one project.

 An empty glossary for a given project is automatically created with the project.
-Glossaries are shared among all components of the same project, and optionally with other projects using Share in projects on the glossary component.
+Glossaries are shared among all components of the same project, and optionally with other projects using Share in projects from the respective glossary component.

-The glossary component looks like any other component in Weblate:
+The glossary component looks like any other component in Weblate with added colored label: